 inflammation of the heart muscles

 skin problems such as a rash or hair loss

 neurological issues such as long term loss of taste, difficulties sleeping, concentration problems

 psychiatric problems including depression, anxiety and mood changes

 The long term risks associated with coronavirus are far more dangerous than any side effects associated with the vaccine.

-There is also growing concern that coronavirus can cause long-term neurological problems.
-The effect the virus has on the neurological system could mean that those who catch could have a higher chance of having strokes or developing alzeihmers in later life.
+There is growing concern that COVID-19 can cause long term neurological problems.
+The effect the virus has on the neurological system could mean that those who catch could have a higher chance of having strokes or developing Alzheimer’s in later life.